wehong/Sticky/README.md

 * Double-clicking the note will change the status of the note between Editing mode and Moving mode.
 * In Editing mode, you can write with rich editing features(change fonts, colors, ...).
 * In Moving mode, you can move the note with mouse dragging.
+* You can change the color of note and set alarms.

 ## Screenshot
 ![Screenshot](sticky.png)